alberinfo/Slidoor-OS/README.md

 - Notes:
 	- The TODO list is not ordered.
+	- when using HPET as the main counter, take in count that bochs finds it pretty difficult to keep a good track of time unless you use sync=both in bochs.bxrc's clock, which is painfully slow btw.

 If you wish to contact me add me in discord, my username is "alberinfo_osdev"